SaxySam/Git_Instructions/README.md

 * The **top right** will display the version of the file with **local changes**
 * The **bottom** window will display the **result** of the merge

-The top left and top right windows have the conflicting lines highlighted in <span style=" -color:olivedrab;color: white; padding: 2px; border-radius: 2px">green (Olive Drab)</span> in their respective files with three buttons above the affected line.
+The top left and top right windows have the conflicting lines highlighted in <span style="background-color:olivedrab; color: white; padding: 2px; border-radius: 2px">green (Olive Drab)</span> in their respective files with three buttons above the affected line.

 The **top left** (incoming changes) and **top right** (local changes) windows have the following buttons: